wooningeire/plover-dicts/README.md

 `@/py/caret-and-number-folding.fold-py` | Python folding dictionary that supports folding `^` and `#` for affixes according to the rules above
-`@/py/orth-chording/ipa_chording.py` (DISABLED) | Python dictionary for chording IPA syllables `@/py/orth-chording/orth_chording.py` (DISABLED) | Python dictionary for orthographic chording
+`@/py/orth-chording/ipa_chording.py` (DISABLED) | Python dictionary for chording IPA syllables `@/py/orth-chording/orth_chording.py` (DISABLED) | Python dictionary for orthographic chording `@/py/orth-chording/orth_chording_entry.py2` (DISABLED) | Python dictionary for entering the orthographic chording mode by folding in a substroke

 🡳 indicates an external downloaded dictionary.